 Love it?
 Pin it!

 When considering a new city in Europe, I first check to see whether there are any hotels at which I must stay, above all.
 I call these, "can't miss" hotels.
 Most cities have them, but certainly not all do!
-And just because they're "can't miss" doesn't mean they'll necessarily break the bank, so definitely explore them!
+And just because they're "can't miss" doesn't mean they'll necessarily break the bank, so definitely poke around, just to get your search started!

-If you really want to stay at one of these places, don't miss out for the sake of hotel loyalty points.
-Generally, places like this are going to have excellent locations, so that's likely not a problem.
-Ok, let's assume that where you're staying either doesn't have a "can't-miss" hotel, or that it's crazy expensive, or booked!
+If you really want to stay at one of these places, don't miss out for the sake of hotel loyalty points, and frankly I'd be willing to make a few concessions on location, though generally, places like this are going to have excellent real estate, so that's likely not a problem.

 Selecting a Hotel in Europe: Consider chain hotel loyalty